 The Create NSW infrastructure support program is a key integrated component of the Government’s program of support to the arts.

 Create NSW manages nine properties in and around the Sydney CBD.
 These have effectively developed as arts and cultural hubs through the clustering of like arts organisations as tenants.
-Over 30 arts organisations are supported in subsidised accommodation.
+Thirty-four arts organisations are supported in subsidised accommodation.

 The creation of such hubs or precincts brings benefits to the State.
 These include contributing to the visitor economy and the broader economy (eg. Walsh Bay as a destination for businesses, tourists and arts consumers) to urban renewal and social cohesion (eg. the Carriageworks facility at North Eveleigh), and to the viability of arts and cultural organisations.